royalapplications/docs/src/r2023/royalserver/general/general-configuration.md

 > [!NOTE]
 > This will NOT change the following configurations:
 >
-> - Windows group memberships for authentication
+> - Windows Group memberships for Authorization
 > - Document Store Access Control Lists
 > - MFA User Configuration
 > - Installed Licenses